 Maximum HRs are normally in the range of 200–220 bpm, although there are some extreme cases in which they may reach higher levels.
 As one ages, the ability to generate maximum rates decreases.
 This may be estimated by taking the maximal value of 220 bpm and subtracting the individual’s age.
 So a 40-year-old individual would be expected to hit a maximum rate of approximately 180, and a 60-year-old person would achieve a HR of 160.

-Nervous control over HR is centralized within the two paired cardiovascular centers of the medulla oblongata (Figure 2).
-The cardioaccelerator regions stimulate activity via sympathetic stimulation of the cardioaccelerator nerves, and the cardioinhibitory centers decrease heart activity via parasympathetic stimulation as one component of the vagus nerve, cranial nerve X. During rest, both centers provide slight stimulation to the heart, contributing to autonomic tone.
+Nervous control over HR is centralized within the cardiovascular centers of the medulla oblongata (Figure 1).
+The cardioaccelerator regions stimulate activity via sympathetic stimulation of the cardioaccelerator nerves, and the cardioinhibitory centers decrease heart activity via parasympathetic stimulation.
+During rest, both centers provide slight stimulation to the heart, contributing to autonomic tone.
 This is a similar concept to tone in skeletal muscles.
 Normally, vagal stimulation predominates as, left unregulated, the SA node would initiate a sinus rhythm of approximately 100 bpm.

-The cardiovascular center receives input from a series of visceral receptors with impulses traveling through visceral sensory fibers within the vagus and sympathetic nerves via the cardiac plexus.
-Among these receptors are various proprioreceptors, baroreceptors, and chemoreceptors, plus stimuli from the limbic system.
+The cardiovascular center receives input from a series of visceral receptors.
+Among these receptors are various proprioreceptors, baroreceptors, and chemoreceptors.
 Collectively, these inputs normally enable the cardiovascular centers to regulate heart function precisely, a process known as cardiac reflexes.
 Increased physical activity results in increased rates of firing by various proprioreceptors located in muscles, joint capsules, and tendons.
 Any such increase in physical activity would logically warrant increased blood flow.
 The cardiac centers monitor these increased rates of firing, and suppress parasympathetic stimulation and increase sympathetic stimulation as needed in order to increase blood flow.

 Other Factors Influencing Heart Rate